Ask Dr. Skendzel: What is a hip impingement, and can I prevent it?

 When is groin or hip pain a symptom of a joint injury called a hip impingement?
 Dr. Skendzel explains what hip impingement is, and how it is treated.

 Hip pain.
 No one wants it.
 Sometimes it comes on gradually, and sometimes an impact or a deep flexing of the joint brings on sudden pain.
-When could pain in your hip or groin be a symptom of a condition called hip impingement?
+Dr. Skendzel explains when pain in your hip or groin could be a symptom of a condition called hip impingement.